AGCO (NYSE:AGCO) Releases FY 2019 Earnings Guidance

-AGCO (NYSE:AGCO) updated its FY 2019 earnings guidance on Tuesday.
+AGCO (NYSE:AGCO) issued an update on its FY 2019 earnings guidance on Tuesday morning.
 The company provided earnings per share (EPS) guidance of $5.10-5.10 for the period, compared to the Thomson Reuters consensus estimate of $4.92.
 The company issued revenue guidance of $9.4-9.4 billion, compared to the consensus revenue estimate of $9.49 billion.AGCO also updated its FY19 guidance to ~$5.10 EPS.

-AGCO has been the topic of several analyst reports.
-Morgan Stanley lifted their price objective on AGCO from $60.00 to $65.00 and gave the stock an underweight rating in a report on Wednesday, July 10th.
-OTR Global upgraded AGCO to a positive rating in a report on Friday, July 12th.
-Jefferies Financial Group upgraded AGCO from a hold rating to a buy rating and lifted their price objective for the stock from $70.00 to $90.00 in a report on Monday, June 24th.
-Zacks Investment Research upgraded AGCO from a hold rating to a buy rating and set a $80.00 price objective on the stock in a report on Tuesday, April 16th.
-Finally, Credit Suisse Group restated a neutral rating and set a $83.00 price objective (up from $70.00) on shares of AGCO in a report on Wednesday.
-Two research analysts have rated the stock with a sell rating, nine have given a hold rating and six have given a buy rating to the company’s stock.
-AGCO has a consensus rating of Hold and a consensus target price of $76.86.
+Several equities analysts have commented on the stock.
+Wells Fargo & Co downgraded shares of AGCO from an outperform rating to a market perform rating and dropped their price target for the stock from $90.00 to $80.00 in a research note on Wednesday, July 17th.
+Deutsche Bank set a $88.00 price target on shares of AGCO and gave the stock a buy rating in a research note on Wednesday.
+Stifel Nicolaus set a $79.00 price target on shares of AGCO and gave the stock a hold rating in a research note on Wednesday.
+Jefferies Financial Group upgraded shares of AGCO from a hold rating to a buy rating and boosted their price target for the stock from $70.00 to $90.00 in a research note on Monday, June 24th.
+Finally, Zacks Investment Research upgraded shares of AGCO from a hold rating to a buy rating and set a $80.00 price target for the company in a research note on Tuesday, April 16th.
+Two investment analysts have rated the stock with a sell rating, nine have given a hold rating and six have issued a buy rating to the company.
+The stock has a consensus rating of Hold and a consensus price target of $76.86.

-The company also recently declared a quarterly dividend, which will be paid on Monday, September 16th.
-Stockholders of record on Thursday, August 15th will be issued a $0.16 dividend.
+The company also recently disclosed a quarterly dividend, which will be paid on Monday, September 16th.
+Stockholders of record on Thursday, August 15th will be given a dividend of $0.16 per share.
 The ex-dividend date is Wednesday, August 14th.
-This represents a $0.64 dividend on an annualized basis and a dividend yield of 0.87%.
-AGCO’s dividend payout ratio (DPR) is 16.45%.
+This represents a $0.64 annualized dividend and a dividend yield of 0.87%.
+AGCO’s dividend payout ratio (DPR) is currently 16.45%.

-In related news, Chairman Martin Richenhagen sold 51,000 shares of the company’s stock in a transaction on Monday, May 13th.
-The stock was sold at an average price of $70.43, for a total transaction of $3,591,930.00.
-Following the completion of the transaction, the chairman now directly owns 503,733 shares in the company, valued at approximately $35,477,915.19.
-The sale was disclosed in a document filed with the SEC, which is available through this link.
+In related news, Chairman Martin Richenhagen sold 51,000 shares of the business’s stock in a transaction on Monday, May 13th.
+The shares were sold at an average price of $70.43, for a total value of $3,591,930.00.
+Following the completion of the sale, the chairman now directly owns 503,733 shares of the company’s stock, valued at $35,477,915.19.
+The sale was disclosed in a filing with the SEC, which is available through this hyperlink.
 Also, SVP Robert B. Crain sold 25,000 shares of the company’s stock in a transaction on Tuesday, May 7th.
-The stock was sold at an average price of $72.86, for a total value of $1,821,500.00.
-Following the transaction, the senior vice president now owns 81,914 shares of the company’s stock, valued at $5,968,254.04.
+The shares were sold at an average price of $72.86, for a total transaction of $1,821,500.00.
+Following the completion of the transaction, the senior vice president now owns 81,914 shares of the company’s stock, valued at approximately $5,968,254.04.
 The disclosure for this sale can be found here.
-Insiders sold a total of 172,000 shares of company stock valued at $12,536,330 over the last quarter.
-Company insiders own 17.60% of the company’s stock.
+Over the last ninety days, insiders have sold 172,000 shares of company stock valued at $12,536,330.
+Corporate insiders own 17.60% of the company’s stock.

 About AGCO